Enter your email address below and subscribe to our newsletter

 Instructions

-• Chop the onion and mince the garlic.
+• Sauté the vegetables: Chop the onion and mince the garlic.
 Cut the bell peppers into cubes.
-Heat oil in a pan over medium-low, then sauté the onion and garlic for 6-8 minutes until golden brown.
+Heat oil in a pan over medium-low heat, then sauté the onion and garlic for 6-8 minutes until golden brown.
 Add the bell peppers, sweet corn, and half of the taco seasonings.
 If needed, season with ground cumin or spices for heat.

-• Stir in the beef mince, add the remaining taco seasoning, and 1/4 cup of water.
-Cook for 5 minutes until the beef is done and the water evaporates.
-Prepare a grill or large pan and add the quesadilla filling, spreading it evenly.
+• Cook the beef mince: Stir in the beef mince, add the remaining taco seasoning, and 1/4 cup of water.
+Cook for 5 minutes, until the beef is cooked through and the water has evaporated.
+Prepare a grill or a large pan, then add the quesadilla filling and spread it evenly.
 Top with grated cheese and cover with another tortilla.

-• Toast on medium-low for 2 minutes per side.
-Check for melted cheese and press down with a spatula.
+• Toast the quesadilla: Toast on medium-low for 2 minutes per side.
+Check for melted cheese, then press it down with a spatula.
 Once grill marks form, cut into four pieces and enjoy!

 Keyword :Beef Quesadilla